MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-openliberty-java-app-with-maven-plugin.md

 # Deploy an Open Liberty Micro Web App to Azure App Service with Maven

-In this quickstart, you'll use the [Maven Plugin for Azure App Service Web Apps](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/README.md) to deploy a Open Liberty application to [Azure App Service on Linux](/azure/app-service/containers/).
+In this quickstart, you'll use the [Maven Plugin for Azure App Service Web Apps](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/README.md) to deploy an Open Liberty application to [Azure App Service on Linux](/azure/app-service/containers/).
 You'll want to choose Java SE deployment over [Tomcat and WAR files](/azure/app-service/containers/quickstart-java) when you want to consolidate your app's dependencies, runtime, and configuration into a single deployable artifact.

 If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

+> [!IMPORTANT]
+> While Azure App Service is engineered, operated, and supported by Microsoft, the software you run on top of it is subject to its own support plan support and license terms.
+For details about support of the software described in this article, see the main pages for that software as listed in the article.
+> For support for Open Liberty, see [The Open Liberty support page](https://openliberty.io/support/).
+> For support for WebSphere Liberty, see [IBM Cloud Support](https://www.ibm.com/cloud/support).

 ## Prerequisites